eclipsesource/tabris-js-docs/docs/3.0/ui.md

 ## StatusBar

 `tabris.statusBar` is a singleton instance of `tabris.StatusBar`, extending `tabris.NativeObject`.
-It represents the small area on the top of the screen that displays notifications, status icons and the time.
-The object can be used to control different aspects of that element's look and feel, such as background color and visibility.
+It represents the small area - usually on the top of the screen - that displays notifications, status icons and time.
+The object can be used to control different aspects of the element's look and feel, such as background color and visibility.

 ![StatusBar](img/statusbar.png)